Water Program Director

 - Clean Water Act implementation

-- Agricultural runoff and hydrology management
+- Agricultural runoff and water quality

-- Watershed stewardship, monitoring, restoration
+- Watershed stewardship, monitoring, and restoration

 - Urban stormwater runoff management